 If tolls are set too high – higher than drivers are willing to pay – then very few will use the express lanes.
 As shown in the top line of the graphic to the right, the express lane is nearly empty, and the general-purpose lanes become congested.

-If the tolls are set too low, as shown in the middle graphic, too many drivers will use the express lanes and all lanes will become congested.
+If the tolls are set too low, as shown in the middle graphic, too many drivers will use the express lane and all lanes will become congested.
 Performance is the same as it would be with one additional general-purpose (toll-free) lane on U.S. 69.

 When pricing is set correctly, the right number of drivers use the express lanes.
-Traffic is removed from the toll-free general-purpose lanes, and the express lanes remain free flowing.
+Traffic is removed from the toll-free, general-purpose lanes, and the express lanes remain free flowing.

 RATES TO KEEP TRAFFIC MOVING IN ALL LANES